 Post-Nazism, post-Holocaust, it’s easy to forget that it was not Berlin, but Paris – the cultural capital of Europe – that played shameful host to the first outpouring of modern political anti-Semitism.
-For it was one hundred and eighteen years ago today that the case of Captain Alfred Dreyfus – the brilliant high-ranking French officer of Jewish descent – plunged France into a political scandal that would would rage for a generation and expose a multitude of complex troubles for the fragile Third Republic: the collapsing traditions of a country still recoiling from Revolution; the uncertain role of the Church; the rising cult of the Army; the emergence of patriotic nationalism; and, above all, a hateful and endemic anti-Semitism to rival that of pre-WW2 Germany.
-The so-called Dreyfus Affair divided France as “Dreyfusards” were pitted against Jew-hating “anti-Dreyfusards”; even the most respected artists – Degas, Renoir, Cezanne – were revealed as anti-Semites.
+For it was on this day in 1894 that the case of Captain Alfred Dreyfus – the brilliant high-ranking French officer of Jewish descent – plunged France into a political scandal that would would rage for a generation and expose a multitude of complex troubles for the fragile Third Republic: the collapsing traditions of a country still recoiling from Revolution; the uncertain role of the Church; the rising cult of the Army; the emergence of patriotic nationalism; and, above all, an endemic anti-Semitism to rival that of pre-WW2 Germany… even the most respected artists – Degas, Renoir, Cezanne – were revealed as anti-Semites.
+The so-called Dreyfus Affair divided France as “Dreyfusards” were pitted against Jew-hating “anti-Dreyfusards”.
 So how did the fate of one man manage to cause such national hysteria?

-Two years later, however, evidence in France began to emerge that the banished captain was in fact innocent.
+Two years later, however, evidence in France began to emerge that the banished captain was most likely innocent.

 And so, after twelve long years, the Affair that had so divided France – even prompting the separation of Church and State in 1905 – finally came to an end.
 The anti-Semitic fervour subsided, but only temporarily.
 For the Dreyfus Affair was a harbinger of German anti-Semitism.
 And lest we forget that, during the German occupation of France in World War 2, the Vichy government actively collaborated in the extermination of French Jews – deporting 76,000 of its own citizens, including Dreyfus’s granddaughter, to Nazi death camps.